scverse/scvi-tools/docs/installation.md

 ### conda prerequisites

 1. Install conda.
-We typically use the [mambaforge] Python distribution.
+We typically use the [mambaforge] distribution.
 Use Python version >=3.8, and consider using mamba instead of conda.
 Mamba is a drop-in replacement for conda that is much faster and more efficient.

 2. Create a new conda environment: